-• Aspen is also servicing the needs of our EEA insurance customers through other bespoke and contingency arrangements.
+- Aspen continues to service the needs of our EEA insurance customers through other bespoke arrangements.

 Lloyd’s of London

-Lloyd’s completed its transfer of certain EEA insurance policies to Lloyd’s Brussels by way of a Part VII Transfer Scheme on 30 December 2020.
-The transfer does not change terms and conditions of any policy, except that Lloyd’s Brussels will become the insurer and Data Controller in respect of the transferred policies.
+Lloyd’s transferred certain EEA insurance policies to Lloyd’s Brussels, effective 1 January 2021.
+The transfer has not changed the terms and conditions of any policy, except that Lloyd’s Brussels has become the insurer and Data Controller in respect of the transferred policies.

-Further information about the proposal (including whether it could affect your pre-transfer position), which policies are transferring, your rights and what you need to do can be found at lloyds.com/brexittransfer.
+Further information about the transfer, which policies transferred, your rights and what you need to do can be found at lloyds.com/brexittransfer.

-If you believe you are impacted by this decision or have any questions:
+If you believe you are impacted by the impact of BREXIT on AIUK or have any questions:

 • Policyholders should contact their broker or Coverholder, who will engage in conversations with the underwriter.